JacobFischer/resume/resume.md

 - Full stack JavaScript/TypeScript development and DevOps for front end, back end, and cloud infrastructure
-- Modern JavaScript, Babel, React, and Material Design for the front end
+- Modern JavaScript, Babel, React, and Material Design via Material UI framework and styled components for the front end
 - Node.js, Express, Redis, GraphQL, and MSSQL on the back end
 - Cloud stack utilizing Amazon Web Services (AWS) with multiple ECS Docker instances across regions monitored with Site24x7 and builds using AWS